-The Unconference’s ten essential questions cover a range of themes — from the state of wearable technology and the fashion system, to how brands should navigate the current divisive political landscape— the substance of the discussions will provide ideas and direction for anyone at work and play.
+The Unconference’s ten essential conversations cover a range of themes — from what Gen Z will want next, the fashion system and how it uses data — the substance of the discussions will provide ideas and direction for anyone at work and play.

 MORNING SESSION I

 Hosts: Simon Collins and Hitha Herzog

 FASHION VS. BIG DATA: SURVIVE OR THRIVE?

 Big Data technology has the power to snap a broad and detailed picture of the marketplace—and the niches of taste and habit within it.
 So why have large parts of the fashion industry been so slow to harness this power?

 Nicole Phelps (Vogue.com), Jenie Beik (Orchard Mile) plus guests